oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/ctrl-pack-catalog-16-sleepresp.md

 ​​«<mark title="Requirement MQTT-SN-3.16.2.1-2"><a name="MQTT-SN-3.16.2.1-2"></a>If the Sleep Duration Flag is set to 1, Sleep Duration MUST be present in the Packet</mark>»[MQTT‑SN‑3.16.2.1‑2](#tab-MQTT-SN-3.16.2.1-2).

-«<mark title="Requirement MQTT-SN-3.16.2.1-3"><a name="MQTT-SN-3.16.2.1-3"></a>If the Allow Modified Sleep Duration Flag in the CONNECT Packet that created the current Virtual Connection was 0, the Server MUST set the Sleep Duration Flag in the SLEEPRESP Packet to 0</mark>»[MQTT‑SN‑3.16.2.1‑3](#tab-MQTT-SN-3.16.2.1-3).
+«<mark title="Requirement MQTT-SN-3.16.2.1-3"><a name="MQTT-SN-3.16.2.1-3"></a>If the Allow Server Suggested Values Flag in the CONNECT Packet that created the current Virtual Connection was 0, the Server MUST set the Sleep Duration Flag in the SLEEPRESP Packet to 0</mark>»[MQTT‑SN‑3.16.2.1‑3](#tab-MQTT-SN-3.16.2.1-3).

 ### Packet Identifier{#ssres---packet-identifier}